gokulnair2001/MediaPicker/README.md

 # 📹 MediaPicker

-As we know Apples UIPickerViewController provides us the functionality to select single image at a time, since our use case is to select multiple images we thought of building our own custom media picker.
+MediaPicker is a SPM which fills the gap of Apples UIPickerViewController.
+It provides us the functionality to select multiple media assets at a time.

  ### Architecture